kineticstoolkit/kineticstoolkit_doc/src/02_tutorials/06_kinematics/05_reconstructing_probed_points.md

 ![Digitizing probe -height:short](../../_static/probe-kit.png)

-The whole process is a bit more complex than in the previous tutorials, but the tools provided by Kinetics Toolkit will help doing most of it.
+The whole process is a bit more complex than in the previous tutorials, but the tools provided by Kinetics Toolkit will help.
 The following example represents such a situation, where the following acquisitions were performed:
 - With a rigid body of three markers affixed to the right arm, an acquisition of a few seconds was recorded while another person touched the medial elbow epicondyle with the tip of the probe.
 Both were barely moving.
 - A wheelchair propulsion acquisition was then recorded.
-- We want to reconstruct the trajectory of the right medial elbow epicondyle during the propulsion acquisition, even if it was not present during this acquisition.
+- We want to reconstruct the trajectory of the right medial elbow epicondyle during the propulsion acquisition, even if it was not present during the acquisition.

 ## Loading sample data